 The choice of health indicators to support decisions has to be made to show the potential policy action or inaction impact.
 Outputs have different strength in supporting policies.
-The burden of disease related to air quality can be e.g. expressed as such or translated into YOLL, DALY, life expectancy related to changes in exposure when computed in scenarios assessment.
+The burden of disease related to air quality can be e.g. expressed as such (i.e., number of attributable deaths) or translated into YOLL, DALY, life expectancy related to changes in exposure when computed in scenarios assessment.
+Attributable health outcomes (death or any other effect) are estimated assessing the outcome observed comparing 2 situations or scenarios, the first is a baseline using the current distribution of the health outcome and the second is the rate of outcome reflecting the exposure (Brunekreef 2007).
+These health outcomes are than classified as avoidable, or premature if their exposure is reduced for instance.
 Other indicators such as morbidity or mortality rate, number of hospital visits related to exposure and exposure changes can be used with a known dose-response or concentration-response function.
+Health gains from the reduction of the risk factor (here air pollution) reflects better the multiple parameters to health being the increase of life expectancy, the difficult notion of prematurity in death, inequalities I-related to other factors than air quality.

 The output representativeness depends on the level of detail of population data.